KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ## Communication with a control panel in a web browser

-After logging in the `NETSurveillance WEB` control panel all the data between laptop and camera is sent through port `34567` and is encrypted.
-I have not found out yet what is the exact process of data encryption but I may do it some time in the future.
+After logging in the `NETSurveillance WEB` control panel, the further information can be seen in ***plain text***:

+All the further communication between the laptop and Besder IP camera is encrypted with SSL protocol and formatted in Base64 format (one can read more about this in [data security](#Data-security) section).

 # Communication With Cloud Services